-- 5.5.1 Engaging with Third Parties is a further area where the Company is potentially exposed to liability as a result of bribery and corruption. - 5.5.2 The Company also expects Third Parties dealing with the Company to apply the highest ethical standards in their business relationships and that they have an appropriate anti-bribery and corruption compliance framework in place.
+- 5.5.1 Engaging with Third Parties1 is a further area where the Company is potentially exposed to liability as a result of bribery and corruption. - 5.5.2 The Company also expects Third Parties dealing with the Company to apply the highest ethical standards in their business relationships and that they have an appropriate anti-bribery and corruption compliance framework in place. - 5.5.3 The Company must not enter into, or continue, a relationship with any Third Party if it cannot be satisfied that such Third Party will behave in a manner consistent with this Policy and in accordance with applicable anti-bribery and corruption laws.